OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:54

-It was the day of preparation, and the Sabbath was about to begin.
+It was the preparation day, and the Sabbath was drawing near.

 ## Luke 23:55